amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 ### Restore existing superusers

-When you reuse a Supabase volume that was initialized elsewhere, populate the fallback credentials with the existing superuser so the deploy workflow can recreate the lane-specific role (usually `postgres`) and reset its password automatically.
+When you reuse a Supabase volume that was initialized elsewhere, populate the fallback credentials with the existing superuser so the deploy workflow reconnects with that account and realigns container roles automatically.
+The helper validates the configured `PGUSER` superuser on every run and reapplies its password before migrations execute:
-The helper never alters `supabase_admin` once the role exists; it only connects with that account long enough to recreate the lane role when the `PGUSER` account cannot authenticate:

 ```bash
 ./scripts/supabase/provision_lane_env.sh <lane> \